-Your civil status affects your rights to inherit from your spouse/partner.
 Civil partners have the same legal right to inherit as spouses and the same rights on intestacy.
-A will is automatically revoked when you register a civil partnership unless it was made in contemplation of that registration.
-A bequest in a will to a person who is a witness to the will or to that person’s civil partner is void.
+Intestacy is when someone dies without making a valid will.
+An existing will is automatically cancelled when you register a civil partnership unless the registration was considered when making the will.
+Bequests (gifts) left to a witness of a will or their spouse or civil partner are not valid.

-If you are not in a civil partnership, you may only inherit from your partner if you are left a bequest in a valid will.
+If you are not married or in a civil partnership, you may only inherit from your partner if you are left a bequest in a valid will.
 However, a civil partner is entitled to what is called a "legal right share" of their deceased civil partner's estate even if:

 The amount of the surviving civil partner's legal right share depends on two factors: